microsoft/OpenAIWorkshop/README.md

 - WI-FI enabled Laptop
 - You must be connected to the internet
 - Use either Edge or Chrome when executing the labs.
-- Access to an Azure Subscription with [Contributor Access](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps)
+- Access to an Azure Subscription with Owner or [Contributor Access](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps)

-- Approved access to Azure OpenAI service in your subscription.
+- Approved access to Azure OpenAI service in your Azure subscription.
 You can request access [here](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu)

   **IMPORTANT**: